California sees new wildfires break out as powerful 100-plus mph winds buffet state

 Any blaze that occurs Monday is likely to exhibit extreme fire behavior, including rapid rate of spread.

-In addition to networks of fire spotting cameras, firefighters are using heat sensing equipment aboard a National Oceanic and Atmospheric Administration (NOAA) satellite to quickly locate any developing blazes and direct firefighters there.
+In addition to networks of fire-spotting cameras, firefighters are using heat sensing equipment aboard a National Oceanic and Atmospheric Administration (NOAA) satellite to quickly locate any developing blazes and direct firefighters there.

-In northern California, the ongoing extreme fire weather event drew comparisons to past weather patterns that gave rise to the 2017 Wine Country Fires, the 2018 Camp Fire, which was the deadliest blaze in state history, and widespread fires in 2019.
+In Northern California, the ongoing extreme fire weather event drew comparisons to past weather patterns that gave rise to the 2017 Wine Country Fires, the 2018 Camp Fire, which was the deadliest blaze in state history, and widespread fires in 2019.

-“Any new ignitions will be present in an environment that will promote rapid, explosive, and dangerous spread of fire,” the National Weather Service in San Francisco stated Sunday.
-“Have a plan in place if you need to evacuate with little/no notice.
-While Fire Season 2020 has already been historic from the countless lightning-based ignitions in August, remember that peak offshore wind season is right now for much of the Golden State.”

 However, the night passed without any major fires igniting in northern areas.

-Forecasters called this severe weather event, “The most dangerous fire weather conditions we have seen since October 2019.”
+Forecasters called this severe weather event “the most dangerous fire weather conditions we have seen since October 2019.”

-“A particularly dangerous situation is expected for the Los Angeles County mountains from 2 pm to 11 pm [Monday]due to the combination of damaging wind gusts of 60 to 75 mph, single digit humidities, and critically dry fuels," forecasters wrote in a technical discussion on a Weather Service website.
-"New fire ignitions in Los Angeles and Ventura counties will have the potential for very rapid fire growth, extreme fire behavior, and long range spotting, resulting in a significant threat to life and property.”
+“A particularly dangerous situation is expected for the Los Angeles County mountains from 2 pm to 11 pm [Monday] due to the combination of damaging wind gusts of 60 to 75 mph, single digit humidities, and critically dry fuels,” forecasters wrote in a technical discussion on a Weather Service website.
+“New fire ignitions in Los Angeles and Ventura counties will have the potential for very rapid fire growth, extreme fire behavior, and long range spotting, resulting in a significant threat to life and property.”

 The Storm Prediction Center in Norman, Okla., which issues fire risk outlooks for the United States, placed Southern California in its highest threat category of “extremely critical” fire danger because of high winds, low humidity and record dry vegetation.